 Our goal is to simplify these processes as much as possible.
-Students seeking financial aid should complete the Free Application for Federal Student Aid (FAFSA) after January 1.
+Students seeking financial aid should complete the Free Application for Federal Student Aid (FAFSA) as early as October 1st each year.

-Indicate on the FAFSA our Title IV Code, 003790, to have the results sent to Seattle University.
+Indicate on the FAFSA our School Code, 003790, to have the results sent to Seattle University.

 Students may apply for financial assistance all year.
 We suggest you file by the dates below to be assured that your financial aid will be available by the beginning of the term: